RaghavMittal02/BDA/README.md

-lab 5 is lab6
-lab 6 is lab7
+lab5 is lab6 & lab 6 is lab7